 How Do Vets Diagnose Fleas in Cats?

-Additionally, the diagnostic process may include other tests, such as skin scraping, cytology, or flea allergy testing.
-We’ll also test for other health problems that cat fleas cause, such as tapeworms, skin infections, and anemia.
+Afterward, we may proceed with laboratory testing.
+This may include tests such as skin scraping, cytology, or flea allergy testing.
+We may also test for other conditions that are associated with cat fleas, including tapeworms, anemia, and skin infections.

 Anti-Flea Medications

-Flea treatment for cats is available in both topical and oral forms.
+Anti-flea medications for cats are available in both topical and oral forms.

 Along with these anti-flea medications, we can also prescribe anti-itch medications, antibiotics, and steroid treatments to alleviate pain, treat secondary infections, and deal with FAD.